wizetek/qvm/README.md

 MAC address [52:54:c2:a8:66:f8]
 ```

-Boots from the `.iso` and provides the `.qcow2` disk image or asks to create it first.
+Boots from the `.iso` and also provides the `.qcow2` disk image or asks to create it first.

 <br>